Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2024-04-28-Barton-bike-lanes.md

 to get broken for this omelette, or else an impractically-short left-turning-lane at Victoria could be implemented.

-## Streetview of that parking spot:
+## Street-view of that parking spot:

 https://www.google.com/maps/@43.261108,-79.8538117,3a,75y,173.12h,71.11t/data=!3m6!1e1!3m4!1sFmFDOm3ipQTiJLkpQzPfjQ!2e0!7i16384!8i8192?entry=ttu